OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 The leafy borough of Islington can at times feel like a village within the city, located on the border of Zone 1 and technically just up the road from St Pauls.
 Quintessentially London, it’s the perfect base from which to explore the UK capital.

-Just a few minutes’ walk from Upper Street, The Alma Rooms offer serviced apartments in the heart of Islington.
+Just a few minutes’ walk from Upper Street, Islington’s high street, The Alma Rooms offer serviced apartments in the heart of the Islington neighbourhood.
 These open-plan studios include modern kitchens kitted out with dishwashers, a hob and combi-oven, as well as comfortable beds and Wi-Fi.
 If you’re in London for a lengthy stay or just want somewhere that gives you the option to cook, the Alma Rooms have everything you need in a prime location.
 Decor is modern and simple and downstairs you’ll find an equally contemporary and buzzing pub complete with a long list of craft beers to enjoy.
 Feeling peckish?
 Head across the road to the local food market.

 If you’re looking for something a little more boutique, you can’t go far wrong at The Cuckoo N1.
-This gastro-pub, right in the heart of Islington, has four guest rooms that are anything but humdrum.
-Silvery curtains and bedding play up the abundance of natural light in these high-ceilinged bedrooms, full of beautiful touches – a gilt mirror here, an original marble fire place there.
+This gastropub has four guest rooms that are anything but humdrum.
+Silvery curtains and bedding play up the abundance of natural light in these high-ceilinged bedrooms, with touches like a gilt mirror here, or an original marble fire place there.
 Downstairs in the bar, the vibe is equally charming and there’s a great selection of craft beers on offer fresh from the hotel’s brewery down in Kent.